vivekssv/python-scripts/README.md

 maintenance - collection of json input to iterate into the python dictionary.
 - basics.py
 maintenance - collection classes and objects with references.
-- jenkinsfile
+- pipeline/jenkinsfile
 maintenance - wrote jenkins files to automate in and out of creating build opertion using GITHUB jenkins job.
-- reminder.py
+- reminder/reminder.py
 maintenance - wrote reminder python program from "https://www.geeksforgeeks.org/birthday-reminder-application-python/" to test windows10toaster and looking to integrate email option.
-- pipeline/jenkinsfile
+- reminder/taskreminder.py
 maintenance - wrote task based reminder python program from reminder.py to test task based work on basics of every minute.
-- taskreminder.py

 ### Docker images handle
 - docker search newimages